Leo Lion Foundation

 Leadership Philosophy

-The foundation's philosophy emphasizes that diverse ability often requires social, economic, and political interventions to create a more inclusive and equitable society.
+The foundation's philosophy emphasises that diverse ability often requires social, economic, and political interventions to create a more inclusive and equitable society.
 They aim to influence people to think differently about poverty, disability, and injustice, moving beyond traditional charity models to create sustainable change through business expertise and long-term partnerships.

 How to Apply to Leo Lion Foundation